Starignus/PythonPractise/Chapter_5/Remote_Rpi.md

 5. Insert the server address and port obtained from remot3.it into Putty and connect!

+Note for Windows Putty user: Rather than typing in "ssh -l pi <server> -p <port>", you just need to insert the server url and port from remot3.it.

 6. When asked for username and password, please use your RPi username and password to log-in.
-(Please note, this is not weaved username and password).
+(Please note, this is not weaved username and password, The default password for RPi is "raspberry" and it is advisable to change this to something else).

 <img src="../img/pi_login_windows.PNG" alt="remot33" style="width: 400px;"/>